gilescope/book-exploring-async-basics/src/1_concurrent_vs_parallel.md

 2. When you need to divide your attention and prevent one task from waiting too long

-The first is the classic I/O example, where you will have to wait for a network call, a file operation or something else to happen before you can progress one task, but you have many tasks to do so instead of waiting you continue work elsewhere and either check in regularly to see if the task is ready to progress or make sure you are notified when that task is ready to progress.
+The first is the classic I/O example: you have to wait for a network call, a database query or something else to happen before you can progress a task.
+However, you have many tasks to do so instead of waiting you continue work elsewhere and either check in regularly to see if the task is ready to progress or make sure you are notified when that task is ready to progress.